 This is a modern love story.
 It is a story about learning to survive, endure and flourish in a relationship.
 Above all, it is a story full of tenderness and sympathy for the hard work of keeping love going, and full of hope that we can make it through.

 The instant New York Times bestseller!
 Shortlisted for the 2019 women's prize for fiction.
 Oprah's book club 2018 selection.
 'Haunting . . .
 Beautifully written' The New York Times Book Review 'Compelling' The Washington Post 'Epic . . .
 Transcendent . . .
 Triumphant' Elle

 The Break isn't a story about falling in love but about staying in love.
 It is Marian Keyes at her funniest, wisest and brilliant best.

-The brilliant new novel from the Man Booker Prize-winning author of The Sense of an Ending
+A profoundly moving story of first love and memory from the Man Booker Prize-winning author of The Sense of an Ending

 Ian McEwan's celebrated novel, now an unmissable film starring Oscar nominee Saoirse Ronan (Atonement, Brooklyn)

 'A stylish tale about a fatal love triangle in provincial Bohemia' Guardian

 In entrancing, lyrical prose, The Mothers asks whether a “what if” can be more powerful than an experience itself.
 If, as time passes, we must always live in servitude to the decisions of our younger selves, to the communities that have parented us, and to the decisions we make that shape our lives forever.